 - undermine legitimate businesses

-Sarah Chare, Head of Operations, talks about the importance of treating waste tyres within the law.
+The importance of treating waste tyres within the law:

-As a guide, it currently costs between 60 and 80 pence to dispose of a tyre legally in the UK.
+It costs between 60p and 80p to dispose of a tyre legally in the UK.
 If it costs less, it doesn’t necessarily mean the tyres will be disposed of illegally, as profit can be made elsewhere in the chain, such as at the point of export.
 Ask your contractor how they dispose of your waste tyres.

 Check the carriers permissions and make sure you know what the permissions mean.